JohnnySheffield/glottis.contracts/README.md

 ## Additional Info

 ### Trading Lifecycle
-1. Initial Sale Phase
+1. Initial Mint/Burn Phase
    - Price follows the defined Bézier curve
    - Tokens are minted progressively through 100 steps
    - Each step has a fixed amount of tokens at a fixed price
-   - Small sell fee (0.5%) to discourage immediate dumping
+   - Small burn fee (0.35%) to discourage immediate dumping

 2. Liquidity Creation
    - After initial sale completes, equal amount of tokens are minted for liquidity